The Best Dog Bowl Stand Australia - Raised Feeding Station Review

 Essentially, the PaWz set is everything you need in a raised dog bowl stand.
 The price is wonderful too considering how imperishable it is.

-There is one glaring con and that is the setup.
+For me personally, there is one glaring con, and that is the setup.
 While setting up the Pawz stand is relatively easy, there are quite a few parts to it.
-The set is sold in pieces that you must assemble at home to get started.
+The set is sold in pieces that I had to assemble at home to get started.
 Not quite as easy as some of the other options on this list that have no-screw assembly.